czhu12/nft-blog/site/content/posts/mintables-nft-generator-why-are-my-images-not-layering-correctly.md

 ---
 title: mintables NFT generator - Why are my images not layering correctly?
 date: 2022-11-28T06:23:32.664Z
-description: Learn the mistakes people made when using mintables NFT generator to generate NFTs and how to fix
+description: Learn the mistakes people make when using mintables NFT generator to generate NFTs and how to fix
 image: img/nft_generator_image_layering.png
 ---